Pittsburgh Regional Sojourn · July 1–4, 2026

 that made America.

-A single American Flag is completing a year-long journey across the world and all fifty states.
-Its final full chapter unfolds over thirteen gatherings in the Pittsburgh region, before the American Legion carries it from National Flag Foundation Headquarters to Washington, D.C. for the nation’s 250th.
+A single American Flag completed a year-long journey across the world and all fifty states.
+Its final full chapter unfolded over thirteen gatherings in the Pittsburgh region, before the American Legion carried it from National Flag Foundation Headquarters to Washington, D.C. for the nation’s 250th.

 Members of the press & partners: see the coverage and download the media kit →